aerospaceresearch/findsatbyrf/README.md

 2. A .csv file storing the center position in the frequency domain by time.
 3. A .json file with a "header" object containing metadata of the signal and "signal_center" object containing centers of the signal for each channel by time.
+4. On the command-line interface, if -tle is enabled, there will be information about the offset between the calculated frequencies from the wave file and from the tle file as well as the standard error of the signal compared to prediction.

 All files are exported with name and directory as selected with the [-o] argument.